nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   e.g. entering just `edit 2` alone is not a valid command.
 You need to include the field you wish to edit.

 * Existing values will be updated to the entered values.<br>
-  e.g. `edit 2 f/0` will override the outstanding fees of the 2nd student in the displayed list to `0`.
+  e.g. `edit 2 pp/81234567` will override the parent phone of the 2nd student in the displayed list to `81234567`.

 * When editing tags, all existing tags of the student will be removed and replaced with the tags specified.<br>
   e.g. `edit 2 t/SEC2 t/IP` will erase the student's original tags and replace it with the new tags `SEC2` and `IP`.